hug0-cstrs/holbertonschool-monty/README.md

 To compile the project, use the following command:

-$ gcc -Wall -Werror -Wextra -pedantic *.c -o monty
+`gcc -Wall -Werror -Wextra -pedantic *.c -o monty`
 ---
 ### Exemple :